 Attempted abduction in Corinth

-The Ontario Provincial Police (OPP), Elgin County Detachment is investigating an attempt abduction from a residence on Best Line, Bayham Township.
+Elgin OPP is investigating an attempt abduction from a residence on Best Line, Bayham Township.

-On August 12, at approximately 4 p.m., a 4-year-old boy was playing on the front porch of the residence, alone, when he saw a vehicle stop in front of the home.
+On Aug.
+12 at approximately 4 p.m., a four-year-old boy was alone playing on the front porch the home when he saw a vehicle stop in front.

 The male driver of the vehicle approached the child and attempted to take him by the hand.
 The young boy ran inside and immediately told his mother.